G. Madhavan Nair

-G. Madhavan Nair (born 31 October 1943) is an Indian space scientist and a former Chairman of the Indian Space Research Organisation, and Secretary to the Department of Space, Government of India.
-He has also been the Chairman of the Space Commission and Chairman of the Governing Body of the Antrix Corporation, Bangalore.
+G. Madhavan Nair (born 31 October 1943) is an Indian space scientist and a former chairman of ISRO, and Secretary to the Department of Space, Government of India.
+His tenure saw commencement of Indian Human Spaceflight Programme and launch of extraterrestrial exploration mission Chandrayaan-I.

 He was Chairman of the Board of Governors of the Indian Institute of Technology Patna until he stepped down due to his involvement in a controversial deal relating to sale of radio spectrum bandwidth involving Antrix.
-He was subsequently barred from holding any government positions.
+He was subsequently barred from holding any private position.

 Nair was awarded the Padma Vibhushan, India's second highest civilian honour, on 26 January 2009.

 Early life

-Nair was born in Kulasekharam, Travancore State, (now in Kanyakumari district, Tamil Nadu), India.
-He graduated with a B.Sc. in Engineering (1966) from College of Engineering, Trivandrum, of the University of Kerala with specialization in Electronics & Communication Engineering.
+Madhavan was born in Kulasekharam, Travancore State, (now in Kanyakumari district, Tamil Nadu), India.
+When Kanyakumari district became part of Tamil Nadu, Madhavan Nair’s father Gopala Pillai moved to Thiruvananthapuram.
+He graduated with a B.Sc. in Engineering (1966) from College of Engineering, Thiruvananthapuram, of the University of Kerala with specialization in Electronics & Communication Engineering.
 After his graduation, Nair attended a training program at the Bhabha Atomic Research Center (BARC) Training School, Mumbai.

 Career

-Nair is a leading technologist in the field of rocket systems and has made significant contribution to the development of multi-stage satellite launch vehicles, achieving self-reliance in independent access to space using indigenous technologies.
+Madhavan Nair is a leading technologist in the field of rocket systems and has made significant contribution to the development of multi-stage satellite launch vehicles, achieving self-reliance in independent access to space using indigenous technologies.
 Nair and his team have advanced their work in the face of several challenges in the regime of technology denials by adopting several innovations and novel techniques to realise world class launch vehicle systems.
 India today has a pride of place amongst the space-faring nations in launch vehicle technology.
 Specifically, as Project Director, he led the development of Polar Satellite Launch Vehicle (PSLV) which has since become the workhorse for launching mainly Indian remote sensing satellites.

 As Director of ISRO's largest R & D Centre, the Vikram Sarabhai Space Centre, he also saw India's Geo-synchronous Satellite Launch Vehicle (GSLV) successfully come to fruition.
 Further, as Director of the Liquid Propulsion Systems Centre of ISRO, he played a central role in the design and development of the crucial cryogenic engine for GSLV.
 A list of Positions held before is listed below: